 Alabama seems to be a veritable hotbed of paranormal activity, with tales of long-dead spirits, demons, and mischievous entities.
 From old plantations and mansions to battleships and haunted cemeteries, the Yellowhammer State has something for everyone.

-Below you’ll find an extensive collection of all things haunted, together with the stories and reports that make them some of the most haunted places in Alabama…
+Below, you’ll find an extensive collection of all things haunted and the stories and reports that make them the most haunted places in Alabama.

 1. King-Criswell-Garrett Home, Monroe County